DrKRR/esp8266_1.3inchOLED_SPI_I2C/README.md

 When we consider I2C, its address is important.
 One among the following websites can be used to obtain the I2C address:
 <p align = "center">[(https://github.com/rene-mt/esp8266-oled-sh1106)]</p>
 <p align = "center">[(https://github.com/rene-mt/esp8266-oled-sh1106)]</p>
-I have used the second website to obtain the I2C address of the 1.3" OLED used in the present work.
+I have used the second website to determine the I2C address of the 1.3" OLED used in the present work.